petersatsuse/azure-compute-docs/articles/container-instances/aazure-container-instancessupport-policy.md

 - Updating your container images
 - Scanning and remediating vulnerabilities in your code and dependencies

-## Platform Access and Maintenance
+## Platform access and maintenance

 ACI is fully managed.
 You: